IBM/zOS-BCPii/Example-QueryInfo-REXX/README.md

     - HWI.TARGET.netid.nau.imagename

     <p>where netid.nau represents the 3– to 17– character SNA name of the particular CPC
-    and imagename represents the 1– to 8- character LPAR name that will be used as input</p>
+    and imagename represents the 1– to 8- character LPAR name that will be the targets of the request</p>

 ## Invocation
 **Syntax**:
 ```
   RXQUERY1 CPCname LPARname -v
  ```
  where:
-  - *CPCname* is the name of the CPC you wish to query, **required**
+  - *CPCname* is the name of the CPC you wish to query
+      - specify `LOCAL_CPC` to default to the LOCAL CPC
+      - **required**
-  - *LPARname* is the name of the LPAR on that CPC that you wish to query, **required**
+  - *LPARname* is the name of the LPAR on that CPC that you wish to query
+      - specify `LOCAL_LPAR` to default to the LOCAL LPAR
+      - **required**
   - *–v* is an optional parameter that will turn on verbose JSON parser tracing

 **sample invocation in TSO:**
 <br>RXQUERY1 has been copied into data set HWI.HWIREST.REXX
 ```
+ex 'HWI.HWIREST.REXX(RXQUERY1)' 'LOCAL_CPC LOCAL_LPAR'
-ex 'HWI.HWIREST.REXX(RXQUERY1)' 'T256 TA4'
+ex 'HWI.HWIREST.REXX(RXQUERY1)' 'LOCAL_CPC TA4 -v'
-ex 'HWI.HWIREST.REXX(RXQUERY1)' 'T256 TA4 -V'
+ex 'HWI.HWIREST.REXX(RXQUERY1)' 'T256 TA4 -v'
 ```

-**sample output:**
+**sample output for `ex 'HWI.HWIREST.REXX(RXQUERY1)' 'T256 TA4'`:**
 ```
+ Starting RXQUERY1 for CPC name:T256 and LPAR name:TA4

 ------->
  GET request being made....
  uri:/api/cpcs?name=T256